mallocfeng/SummarizerX/README.md

 ## English

 Current stable: v1.9.1 (main branch)
-Current beta: v2.2.6 (dev/next branch)
+Current beta: v2.3.0 (dev/next branch)

 **Summary** is a Chrome extension that helps you quickly extract, summarize, and translate webpage content with AI-powered enhancements.
 It offers a clean reading experience with customizable settings and a floating panel.

 ### ✨ Features

 - 📰 Clean Content Extraction: Remove ads, navigation, and clutter for focused reading
-- 📖 Reader Mode Overlay: One‑click clean reading view in a centered dialog with a frosted header, separate vertical scrollbar (never covering the Close button), live theme sync (Auto/Light/Dark), and contained scrolling that doesn’t move the page.
+- 📖 Reader Mode Overlay: One‑click clean reading view in a centered dialog with a frosted header, separate vertical scrollbar (never covering the Close button), live theme sync (Auto/Light/Dark), and contained scrolling that doesn't move the page.
 Open it via the small book icon in the panel title bar.
+- 📄 **PDF AI Summarization**: Import and process PDF files (local or online URLs) with AI-powered summarization
+  - Drag-and-drop or file picker to import PDFs in the floating panel
+  - Preview PDF pages with navigation controls and page range selection
+  - Select specific pages for summarization (e.g., "1-3,5" or "10-15")
+  - Real-time validation with clear error messages
+  - Integrated PDF.js for robust rendering and text extraction
 - 🤖 AI-Powered Summarization & Translation: Generate concise summaries or translations in one click
 - ⚙️ Customizable Settings: Adjust prompts, modes, shortcuts, and UI preferences
 - 📑 Floating Panel: View summaries without leaving the current page